Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 Result: 4 O'clock.
 On a 12-hour clock, any number reduces to its remainder when divided by 12.

-In a kilometre race, A can give B a start of 50 m and C a start of 69 m.
-The start which B can allow for C in the same race is:
+In a kilometre race, A gives B a start of 50 m and C a start of 69 m.
+What start can B give C?

 17 m